curiosag/picoservice/README.md

 Now that there are services, micro- and even nanoservices there wasn't much of a choice.

-As of the promotors of [such stuff](https://www.serverlessops.io/blog/rise-of-the-nanoservice) a picoservice is
+As of the promotors of [such stuff](https://www.serverlessops.io/blog/rise-of-the-nanoservice) a nanoservice is

-A nanoservice is:

 >- Deployable
 >